 Find the fit that works for you

 Waterproof jackets come in all shapes and sizes – long ones, short ones, loose ones, tight ones.
 Some people like the jacket to fall way below their waist, while others prefer it to sit on the hips.
-If the cut of the jacket is loose it allows more layers underneath, while a more athletic fit will feel snugger around your torso.
-Try a few styles on, and go for the one that moves best with your body shape and walking style.
+If the cut of the jacket is loose, it allows more layers underneath.
+Meanwhile a more athletic fit will feel snugger around your torso.
+Try a few styles on and go for the one that moves best with your body shape and walking style.

-They aren’t the sexiest things to talk about, but zips and hoods can make or break a waterproof jacket.
-Despite big recent advances in technology, water often finds its way through zips, so stormflaps that cover the area over the top and beneath the zip offer extra protection.
-The key things with hoods are movement and visibility.
-Once you’ve adjusted and tightened them up to offer as much protection as possible, remember you still need to be able to rotate your head to see where you’re going!
+Zips and hoods can make or break a waterproof jacket.
+Despite big recent advances in technology, zips are still a weak point for water repellency, and water often finds its way through zips.
+So, stormflaps that cover the area over the top and beneath the zip offer extra protection.

 Most walking trousers don’t come with a waterproof lining, so another key addition to your hillwalking wardrobe is a good pair of waterproof overtrousers.
 Look for a pair with zips that fully open from hip to ankle, so you can put them on without taking your boots off.

 These days, waterproof fabrics used for making jackets, trousers, and tents almost always use synthetic materials.
 Nylon and polyester aren't the most environmentally friendly materials but there are some things you can do to ensure your garment or piece of equipment is as sustainable as possible.

 Look for the use of recycled materials and a fluorocarbon-free (PFC-free) Durable Water Repellent (DWR) coating.
 Gore-Tex has introduced a membrane, which lives up to their 'Guaranteed To Keep You Dry' promise, while lowering its footprint.

 Can waterproof jackets lose their waterproofing?